andrybicio/net2020/Post_Group/README.md

 ### Week 1 (7-13 dic)

-1) Network creation: "create the matrix"

 <p align="left">
   <img src="https://upload.wikimedia.org/wikipedia/de/thumb/2/20/Matrix-logo.svg/1200px-Matrix-logo.svg.png" width="350" title="hover text">
 </p>
+1) Network creation: "create the matrix"
+2) Run some initial correlation analysis, investigating witch linguistic feature in the post is correlated with the ones in the comments.

 ### Week 2 (14-20 dic)
-Create the final structure of the graphs, add sentiment analysis
+1) Create the final structure of the graphs
+2) Add sentiment analysis as nodes attributes

+We should have the final script now!

 ### Week 3 (21-3 jan)
 <<Holydays!>>
+1)

 ### Week 4 (4-10 jan)
 Perform network analysis